Boreal

 The first solar calendar was probably developed by the Egyptians who, as a settled agrarian civilization, needed an accurate way of determining the end of one season and the beginning of another.
 Being able to accurately determine the best time to plant your crops would not have been an issue for the desert dwellers of the arid Arabian Peninsula whose main occupation was trade and the raising of livestock; mainly sheep, goats, camels and some cattle.

-By His parochial catering to Muhammad's desert dwellers, Allah made it difficult, if not impossible, for many believers to observe Ramadan the way he wants them to?
-Could His affection for a time when His Magnificence was associated with the Moon have blinded Him to the impact on believers of choosing the traverse of that celestial body for measuring the passage of the months and years as His religion spread across the globe.
+By His parochial catering to Muhammad's desert dwellers, Allah made it difficult, if not impossible, for many believers to observe Ramadan the way He wants them to.
+Could His affection for a time when His Magnificence was associated with the Moon have blinded Him to the impact on believers of choosing the traverse of that celestial body for measuring the passage of the months and years as His religion spread across the globe?

 10:5 It is He Who made the sun a bright radiance and the moon a light, and determined phases for it so that you may know the number of years and the reckoning.
 Allah did not create that except in truth, expounding the Signs to a people who know.